akashrventekar/traffic-light-simulator-challenge/README.md

   - ```
     pip3 install -U -r requirements.txt
     ```

+#### Running the application
-* Run the python code using command line or run it on your IDE
+Run the python code using command line or run it on your IDE

-* app.py program gets the input sequentially and prints out results sequentially including multiple runs and inputs
+* app.py program gets the input sequentially and prints out results sequentially including multiple inputs and runs
     - You can exit this program by typing exit while providing input or Keyboard interrupt (Ctrl+C)
     - ```commandline
       python app.py